-By default the KX Insights Platform uses anti-affinity property to provide node level resilience for all services.
-This is achieved by providing a
+By default the KX Insights Platform uses anti-affinity to provide node level resilience for all services.
+This is achieved by providing an

 affinity configuration which uniquely selects labels within the service and ensures that additional pods launched with that uniquely identifiable selector will be allocated different nodes.

 For example a service by default when deployed would have an

 affinity section similar to